crindt/tmcpe-legacy/README.txt

 1 Receive activity log data via replication

 2 Append the postgres activity log tables with the new data---Create a perl script to do this, possibly?
+2a Also load in the iCAD data
+2b Identify distinct CAD entries

 3 Run a perl script to identify, for each incident/event, the critical management events that correspond to the flowcharts.
 The perl